azeezabidoye/rental-dapp/README.md

 Compiled 1 Solidity file successfully (evm target: paris). deploying "Rental" (tx: 0x722012ff0b9036f3d56587de9e87549be2b95e3b10a76525b22d489e34f72ffb)...: deployed at 0x0847857BE3dce76060Fabe41648CcbFe7f6898Fc with 1585543 gas
 ✨ Done in 15.76s.

+TEST RESULT

+Rental Smart Contract
+✔ Should add a renter successfully
+✔ Should allow renter to check out a car
+✔ Should allow renter to check in a car
+✔ Should allow renter to deposit funds
+✔ Should allow renter to make payment and reset status ✔ Should not allow renter to check out with pending balance

+6 passing (429ms)

+✨ Done in 2.33s.